 With vertex and fragment shaders being stored in separate files, it is now possible to clean up the index.html file such that it contains only HTML code.

-Remove all the GLSL shader code from index.html, such that this file becomes as follows:
+Remove all the GLSL shader code from index.html, such that this file becomes as follows.

 <!DOCTYPE html>